IS THE PROOF OF GOD'S EXISTENCE BY JOHN DUNS SCOTUS VALID?

 (ii) Relative to God, then?
 This will not do either, for the argument becomes circular.

+(iii) Relative to some entity in some non-actual world?
+Anything logically possible and non-actual would be dependent on something in some world.
+I fail to see why this view should have any internal necessity at all if it is to be anything more than a mere stipulation.
+(Needles to say, I take non-actual possible worlds as possible states of the actual world, there being no quarrel between Lukas and myslef, pace what he says).
 To sum up, any way you turn, you find a blind alley, a dead end.
 There definitely is something in some world, which is logically possible and non-actual, yet not causally dependent on anything in any world, something which is logically possible but not ontologically possible (ontological possibility being a sub-class of logical possibility).
 I do not see any inconsistency in this concept at all.
 This is nothing but to say that an ontologically necessary being is possible.

 Notice also that Lukas' talk does not appear to make sense in another way too: one has to distinguish language-levels: the object language of possible worlds stating truths (and falsehoods) describing the possible worlds themselves.
 What we have is a set of world-descriptions plus generalizations over the worlds themselves being parts of the descriptions as well depending on accessibility relations between the worlds.
 No object language description contains within itself the information which of the worlds is the actual one.
 It is the task of a meta-language to attribute to one and only world the status of the actual world based on empirical enquiry.
 To put it differently, the meta-language designates one set of world-descriptions as true simpliciter.
 Only in this meta-language can one express the difference between the merely possible and the possible.
 As with the case of logical paradoxes one has to keep the language-levels separate.
 Yet Lukas' treatment of the proof confounds them on a grand scale: There is to be an entity in some possible world, which has the meta-language predicate of always being actual (member of no possible world but the actual one among them), thus introducing among the object-descriptions elements of meta-language.
 While the object-language is a priori, the meta-language is based on empirical enquiry and is never the subject of definition.
 The mistake the ontological argument is marred with - and Lukas' argument is a species of it - is that it attempts to make a matter of a priori enquiry (a part of the object-language) what really is aposteriori and a part of meta-language.